HRNet/HRNet-Semantic-Segmentation/README.md

 </figure>

 ## Segmentation models
-The models are initialized by the weights pretrained on the ImageNet.
+The models are initialized by the weights pretrained on the ImageNet. ''Paddle'' means the results are based on PaddleCls pretrained HRNet models.
 You can download the pretrained models from  https://github.com/HRNet/HRNet-Image-Classification. *Slightly different, we use align_corners = True for upsampling in HRNet*.

 1. Performance on the Cityscapes dataset.
 The models are trained and tested with the input size of 512x1024 and 1024x2048 respectively.
 If multi-scale testing is used, we adopt scales: 0.5,0.75,1.0,1.25,1.5,1.75.